-In a world where hindsight is undervalued, foresight is overestimated and near-term reactions seem to be winning the day, long-sightedness is barely in evidence.
+In a world where hindsight is undervalued, foresight is overestimated, and near-term reactions seem to be winning the day, long-sightedness is rare.

-Long-sightedness is wisdom’s domain, so it is not difficult to imagine what happens when a long-sighted perspective is not in the conversation.
+Long-sightedness is wisdom’s domain, so it's not difficult to imagine what happens when a long-sighted perspective is not in the conversation.
 In fact, long-sightedness sets a table where past (hind), present (near-term) and future (fore) can come together for conversation rather than shout angrily from a cold distance.

 Pick a topic, any topic:

 - Defining fashion

 - Urban planning (your city or mine, it doesn’t matter)